-While the reality of Israel's national circumstances is grim, the January 2025 ceasefire between Israel and Hamas offers the potential for alleviating the compounding effects of the conflict on the Israeli and Palestinian people.
+It heightens tensions within Israeli society as communities grapple with its impact on the quality of life and access to essential resources.
+While the reality of Israel's national situation is grim, the January 2025 ceasefire between Israel and Hamas offers the potential for alleviating the compounding effects of the conflict on the Israeli and Palestinian people.
 However, cautious optimism is necessary.
 The ceasefire represents a fragile hope rather than a definitive end to the Israeli-Palestinian struggle.
-Past ceasefire attempts did not progress beyond the initial phases of the agreements, and the demands of both sides are unrealistic at this point in time.
+Past ceasefire attempts did not progress past the initial phases of the agreements, and the demands of both sides are unrealistic at this point in time.
 International pressure on Israel and Hamas to be faithful to the agreement is palpable, but this does not ensure that either side is going to heed foreign advice.
 We must remember that there was a ceasefire in place on October 6, 2023.
 Thus, these agreements and ceasefires are essentially bandages for a greater problem that will prolong the conflict if not thoroughly recognized and addressed with sensitivity and persistence.